 We spent a lot of time conducting one on one interviews with the children.
 They opened up about hopes, family issues, and struggles.
 Some expressed their fears while others took their time to trust us, but all of them were honest about aspiring towards a brighter future.

 Our final step of the process was home visits.
 Every home had stories of parents struggling with daily wages, medical problems, and family conflicts.
 Amidst this, we looked for signs of commitment from parents to support and encourage their children through education.
 We found these families resilient in their circumstances, but were open to embrace a new future for their children.

-We are looking for talented 5th graders to be a part of the SIFF Scholars 2019-20’ batch.
+We are looking for talented 5th graders to be a part of our next SIFF Scholars’ batch.
 If you are an educator, a parent or someone who wants to help, do get in touch with us to refer a student you know.